Understanding the complex relationships between cities and the agricultural and natural environments on which they depend.

-The Sustainable Cities, Sustainable Regions specialisation examines such relationships and how they impact on urban, suburban, rural and regional dwellers in the 21st century at different scales and applies sustainability concepts across various settings including the urban, rural and regional landscapes.
+The Sustainable Cities, Sustainable Regions specialisation examines such relationships and how they impact upon urban, suburban, rural and regional dweller at different scales in the 21st century.
+Coursework applies sustainability concepts across various settings including the urban, rural and regional landscapes.

 Professionals working in land management, extension, and planning agencies working and/or researching domestically or internationally, or students whose background equips them to move into advanced study of these issues.

-Study in this stream can lead to employment in regulatory agencies, local, state, and national government, national and international consulting companies and industries.
-Students can expect to work in urban, rural, or regional areas.
+Study in this stream can lead to employment in regulatory agencies, local, state and national government. national and international consulting companies, and industries.
+Students can expect to find work in urban, rural, and regional areas.

 - Environmental Regulator